-A recent study has found that people with glaucoma may have increased eye pressure when doing head-down positions during yoga practice.
+A study has found that people with glaucoma may have increased eye pressure when doing head-down positions during yoga practice.

 It should be noted that an increased rate of glaucoma progression in those practicing yoga has not been reported.

 Damage to the optic nerve occurs in people with glaucoma and one of the known causes is elevated fluid pressure inside the eye.
 Elevated intraocular pressure (IOP) is the only modifiable risk factor for which treatment has a proven effect on preventing or slowing the progression of the disease.

 Glaucoma can dramatically affect the quality of life for people with moderate to severe visual loss.
 People with glaucoma are encouraged to live active and healthy lifestyles, including physical exercise.
 People with glaucoma who perform yoga should discuss this practice with their treating Optometrist or Ophthalmologist for advice on the potential risk associated with various yoga positions and other exercises that involve inverted poses.
 They should be educated on the risks and benefits of physical exercise and their overall vision health, as well as any other factors that might impact their glaucoma progression.